 Manchester is a larger medium-sized city located in the state of New Hampshire.
-With a population of 110,229 people and 30 constituent neighborhoods, Manchester is the largest community in New Hampshire.
-Manchester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 115,462 people and 30 constituent neighborhoods, Manchester is the largest community in New Hampshire.

 Also of interest is that Manchester has more people living here who work in computers and math than 95% of the places in the US.

-Manchester is a somewhat ethnically-diverse city.
+Manchester is a very ethnically-diverse city.
 The people who call Manchester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Manchester residents report their race to be White, followed by Asian.
-Important ancestries of people in Manchester include French , French Canadian, English, and Italian.
+The greatest number of Manchester residents report their race to be White, followed by Black or African-American.
+Manchester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.96% of the city’s residents.
+Important ancestries of people in Manchester include Irish, French, French Canadian, English, and Italian.

 The most common language spoken in Manchester is English.
 Other important languages spoken here include Spanish and French.